 This is the RSU withholding gap, and it catches even experienced engineers off guard.

 RSUs are classified as supplemental income by the IRS under IRC Section 3402(g).
-Your employer withholds at the flat supplemental rate:
+Your employer withholds at the flat supplemental rate (IRS Publication 15):

 - 22% on the first $1 million of supplemental income